Skip to main content

 Rule 3358:5-5-24 | Compensation philosophy.

-(A) Clark state college seeks to provide every employee with a competitive level of compensation that reflects his or her individual contribution to the colleges mission.
+(A) The purpose of this policy is to reaffirm the college's desire to provide employees with a competitive level of compensation that reflects their individual contribution to the college's mission.
 This mission is realized by providing a total compensation package that includes base pay, benefits, professional development, and the flexibility of working in a higher education environment.
-Further, the purpose of Clark states overall compensation package is to attract and retain employees who are focused on student success and community engagement.
+Further, the purpose of the college's overall compensation package is to attract and retain employees who are focused on student success and community engagement.
 Clark state prides itself on being a strong steward of its resources, and it is within the context of its financial picture that compensation is examined and adjusted.

 (B) Compensation principals